“Circumstances are the rulers of the weak; they are but the instruments of the wise.” – Samuel Lover, Born Feb. 24, 1797.

 Often, this resignation comes about because they lack power, knowledge, or resources to change anything.
 Really, society has kind of been built this way on purpose, since ancient times.

 If not to keep the rabble productively conforming to the will of the elite, then at least to be a safety net for those who are content to scrape by on what scraps fall off the tables of others.

 But what if they had the power, knowledge, and resources to change things?
-What if they could change their circumstances from being the ruler who dictates what they are and what they can do…
+What if they could change their circumstances from ones where some far-off ruler dictates what they are and what they can do…

 …And instead turn those same circumstances into a beneficial jumping-off point for grander endeavors?

 How can you take stagnant, stifling situations and morph them into descriptions of incubators for greatness?